Import.io vs Apify: A comparison for 2026

 • AI-assisted extraction, continuous monitoring, and self-healing pipelines to minimize break/fix cycles

-• A partner-led model where scraping operations, QA, and maintenance can be offloaded via a fully managed service
+• The option of a partner-led model where scraping operations, QA, and maintenance can be offloaded via a fully managed service

 • Lower operational overhead and faster time-to-value as programs scale across markets